 - How relevant is the proposal in relation to the research specification?
-Does it demonstrate awareness of and addresses recognised policy priorities?
-How it could support potential policy customers?
+Does it demonstrate awareness of and address recognised policy priorities?
+Is it clear how it would support potential policy customers?

 - Does the application demonstrate an awareness and understanding of previous relevant research or developments in this area?

 Quality of the research design: